It can be easy to get lost in caring for children instead of nurturing your marriage. We have 10 Tips to help you fall back in love with your husband!

 ~We are a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, I earn from qualifying purchases.

-After a truly exhausting day, I plopped down on the couch to feed our baby after tucking all the kids into bed.
+After a truly exhausting day, I plopped down on the couch to breastfeed our baby after tucking all the kids into bed.
 I looked across the room at my husband who was watching a show on his phone.
 Thanks, Hulu (eyes rolling).
 We both look at each other but don’t exchange a single word.
-We both went about our business, him on his phone and me feeding the baby while playing a game on mine.
-After about 30 minutes my husband asked me if TJ was still eating and I nodded (I mean he was sleep eating…) he then turns to walk into our bedroom.
-I hear the TV go on, and then the electric toothbrush start… I knew he was getting ready for bed because he had the same routine every night.
+We both went about our business, him on his phone and me feeding the baby while making the worst breastfeeding mistake.

 TJ continued to halfway eat… If I wanted, I could have put him to bed, but I chose to just sit there and feed our baby.
-Eventually he finished, but I continued to sit there for another 40 minutes just holding him because I didn’t feel like going to bed.
+Eventually, he finished, but I continued to sit there for another 40 minutes just holding him because I didn’t feel like going to bed.

-Deep down I knew I really loved my husband more than anything, but I felt like somewhere along the lines I forgot how to really love him, maybe it was while we focused all our efforts on blending our family (you have no idea how difficult this is unless you have done it), or maybe it was the move half way across the country from everything I had ever known, or maybe it was adding two more kids into the mix, or possibly it was just that “mom life” had finally taken a toll on me.
+Deep down I knew I really loved my husband more than anything, but I felt like somewhere along the lines I forgot how to really love him, maybe it was while we focused all our efforts on blending our family (you have no idea how difficult this is unless you have done it), or maybe it was the move halfway across the country from everything I had ever known, or maybe it was adding two more kids into the mix, or possibly it was just that “mom life” had finally taken a toll on me.